davidbau/quick-netdissect/README.md

    `retain_layers(model, [layernames,..])` to instrument the model.
 2. Load the segmentation dataset using the BrodenDataset class;
-   use the `transform_image` argument to normalize images to be suitable for the model, or the size argument to truncate the dataset.
+   use the `transform_image` argument to normalize images to be suitable for the model, and the `size` argument to truncate the dataset.
 3. Write a function to recover the original image (with RGB scaled to `[0...1]`) given a normalized dataset image; `ReverseNormalize` in this package inverts `torchvision.transforms.Normalize` for this purpose.
 4. Choose a directory in which to write the output, and call `dissect(outdir, model, dataset)`.

+A quick approximate dissection can be done by reducing the `size` of the `BrodenDataset`.
+Generating example images can be time-consuming and the number of images can be set via `examples_per_unit`.

 Example: